NITESHSAHU107/CodeClause_project_Music_Player/README.md

 ## Supported Formats

 This music player supports the following audio formats: MP3,etc. Make sure your music files are in one of these formats.

+## Featurees
+1. you can upload your faviourite song.
+2. Remove song by yourself.
+3. Good sound.
+4. music operation like Play,Stop,Push, Resume.